TolikPylypchuk/SharpHook/docs/articles/os-constraints.md

 simulate events.
 If the Accessiblity API access is not enabled, then `Run` and `PostEvent` will fail and return `UioHookResult.ErrorAxApiDisabled`.
 More info can be found in the [article on low-level functionality](native.md).

+### `KeyTyped` Events

+It is recommended to disable events of type `KeyTyped` if they are unused even though they cause no known system-wide side effects on macOS.

 ### Main Run-Loop

 On macOS running the global hook requires that the main run-loop be present. libuiohook takes care of it if the hook